eprom/cbs/_pages/index.md

 feature_row:

-  - image_path: assets/images/globe.PNG
+  - image_path: assets/images/scale.PNG
-    alt: "CBS Design Principle 1: Global Access"
+    alt: "CBS Design Principle 1: Scalability"
-    title: " CBS Design Principle 1: Global Access"
+    title: " CBS Design Principle 1: Scalability"
-    excerpt: Use of CBS cannot be limited by licensing or cost.
-It must be made available to all 190 Red Cross National Societies.
-If any external actor (other NGOs, WHO) wants to use CBS they should be able to take the source code, build and deploy it themselves.
+    excerpt: There can be no limit on the number of countries and number of users using CBS at the same time.

   - image_path: /assets/images/cbs_blog_pic_3.jpeg
     title: "Thinking of joining this years’ codeathon?"